 Setting intention is different than setting goals.
 A goal is the destination you want to arrive at; an intention is the experience you want to have while you walk your path.
 Intention articulates the feeling you want to experience throughout your day, your meetings, your conversations, your projects, and your adventures.
 Intention expresses the motive of where you are coming from.
 When you set intention, you set an internal compass for your experience while surrendering how you get there.
 This solstice, ask yourself:

-We wish you a wonderful Winter Solstice and a healthy and happy holiday season!
+Happy Winter Solstice and have a healthy holiday season!

 613 Franklin Street, Suite AMichigan City, IN 46360